C-H-Y-I-N-G/BUS462/README.md

 How well are Renault drivers perform next year?

 ## Instructions
-Upload your completed files on under the main branch.
+Upload your completed files under the main branch.
 ## To upload your code
 ```C++
 //click the add button and choose file to upload